ManyyWu/libkngin/README.md

 # libkngin
-## A synchronous network library with deep references to muduo and boost.asio
+## An asynchronous network library with deep references to muduo and boost.asio